riccardo/webrtc-nativeimpl-tutorial/README.md

 # webrtc-nativeimpl-tutorial

+**UNDER CONSTRUCTION**

-This is a short tutorial on running WebRTC native client implementation in Linux without a browser.
+This is a short collection of notes collected on attempts to run WebRTC native client implementation in Linux without a browser (This has not been successful so far).

+# openwebrtc

+These are some tests related to [OpenWebRTC](http://www.openwebrtc.org/).

-Packages for this tutorial have been compiled on a Linux Development Machine (xUbuntu 14.0, 64 bit architecture) and tested on a linux box mini pc (Asus EEEPC running Ubuntu server 14.04, 32-bit version).
+Packages for this tutorial have been compiled on a Linux Development Machine (xUbuntu 14.0, 64 bit architecture) and on a Linux-based mini pc box (Asus EEEPC running Ubuntu server 14.04, 32-bit version).

 ## Step 1 - Building cerbero and openwebrtc binaries